pratikbhumkar/abstract-factory-pattern/README.md

 # abstract-factory-pattern
-Example for Abstract factory pattern.
+Example for Abstract factory pattern in TS with Jest-Test.